graphaware/neo4j-uuid/README.md

  //make sure neo4j.properties contain the lines mentioned in previous section
 ```

-Using GraphAware UUID
+Using GraphAware GUID
 ---------------------

-Apart from the configuration described above, the GraphAware UUID module requires nothing else to function.
-It will assign a UUID to nodes and relationships configured,
+Apart from the configuration described above, the GraphAware GUID module requires nothing else to function.
+It will assign a GUID to nodes and relationships configured,
-and will prevent modifications to the UUID or deletion of the UUID property from these nodes/relationships by not allowing the transaction to commit.
+and will prevent modifications to the GUID or deletion of the GUID property from these nodes/relationships by not allowing the transaction to commit.
-You can also retrieve a node/relationship by UUID.
+You can also retrieve a node/relationship by GUID.

 ### Cypher

 Once deployed, you can use the following Cypher syntax:

-* `CALL ga.uuid.findNode('<your UUID>') YIELD node AS n ...` (then do something with `n`, e.g. `CALL ga.uuid.findNode('<your UUID>') YIELD node AS n RETURN id(n)`
+* `CALL ga.guid.findNode('<your GUID>') YIELD node AS n ...` (then do something with `n`, e.g. `CALL ga.guid.findNode('<your GUID>') YIELD node AS n RETURN id(n)`
-* `CALL ga.uuid.findRelationship('<your UUID>') YIELD relationship AS r ...`
+* `CALL ga.guid.findRelationship('<your GUID>') YIELD relationship AS r ...`
-* `CALL ga.uuid.findNodes(['<UUID1>,<UUID2>,...'])
+* `CALL ga.guid.findNodes(['<GUID1>,<GUID2>,...'])
 YIELD nodes UNWIND nodes as node ...`
-* `CALL ga.uuid.findRelationships(['<UUID1>,<UUID2>,...'])
+* `CALL ga.guid.findRelationships(['<GUID1>,<GUID2>,...'])
 YIELD relationships UNWIND relationships as rel ...`

-In case you did not use `UIDM` (the default) as the module ID in your configuration, or if you registered multiple UUID modules,
+In case you did not use `UIDM` (the default) as the module ID in your configuration, or if you registered multiple GUID modules,
 you will have to use slightly different syntax that allows you to pass in the module ID. 'nd' stands for "non-default":

-* `CALL ga.uuid.nd.findNode('<module ID>','<your UUID>') YIELD node AS n ...` (then do something with `n`, e.g. `CALL ga.uuid.findNode('<your UUID>') YIELD node AS n RETURN id(n)`
+* `CALL ga.guid.nd.findNode('<module ID>','<your GUID>') YIELD node AS n ...` (then do something with `n`, e.g. `CALL ga.guid.findNode('<your GUID>') YIELD node AS n RETURN id(n)`
-* `CALL ga.uuid.nd.findRelationship('<module ID>','<your UUID>') YIELD relationship AS r ...`
+* `CALL ga.guid.nd.findRelationship('<module ID>','<your GUID>') YIELD relationship AS r ...`
-* `CALL ga.uuid.nd.findNodes('<module ID>',['<UUID1>,<UUID2>,...'])
+* `CALL ga.guid.nd.findNodes('<module ID>',['<GUID1>,<GUID2>,...'])
 YIELD nodes UNWIND nodes as node ...`
-* `CALL ga.uuid.nd.findRelationships('<module ID>',['<UUID1>,<UUID2>,...'])
+* `CALL ga.guid.nd.findRelationships('<module ID>',['<GUID1>,<GUID2>,...'])
 YIELD relationships UNWIND relationships as rel ...`

 ### REST API

-In Server Mode, a node/relationship can be retrieved by its UUID via the REST API.
+In Server Mode, a node/relationship can be retrieved by its GUID via the REST API.

-You can issue GET requests to `http://your-server-address:7474/graphaware/uuid/{moduleId}/node/{uuid}` to get the node ID for a given uuid.
+You can issue GET requests to `http://your-server-address:7474/graphaware/guid/{moduleId}/node/{guid}` to get the node ID for a given guid.

-GET requests to `http://your-server-address:7474/graphaware/uuid/{moduleId}/relationship/{uuid}` will get the relationship ID for a given uuid.
+GET requests to `http://your-server-address:7474/graphaware/guid/{moduleId}/relationship/{guid}` will get the relationship ID for a given guid.

-{moduleId} is the module ID the UUID Module was registered with.
+{moduleId} is the module ID the GUID Module was registered with.
 You can omit this part of the URL, in which case "UIDM" is assumed as the default value.
-If no node exists with the given UUID, a 404 status code will be returned.
+If no node exists with the given GUID, a 404 status code will be returned.

 ### Java API

-To use the Java API to find a node by its UUID, please instantiate `UuidReader` and use the method `getNodeIdByUuid` or `getRelationshipByUuid`
+To use the Java API to find a node by its GUID, please instantiate `GuidReader` and use the method `getNodeIdByGuid` or `getRelationshipByGuid`

 ```
- UuidConfiguration configuration = getStartedRuntime(database).getModule(moduleId, UuidModule.class).getConfiguration();
+ GuidConfiguration configuration = getStartedRuntime(database).getModule(moduleId, GuidModule.class).getConfiguration();
- UuidReader reader = UuidReader(configuration, database);
+ GuidReader reader = GuidReader(configuration, database);
- Node node = getNodeIdByUuid(uuid);
+ Node node = getNodeIdByGuid(guid);
- Relationship rel = getRelationshipByUuid(uuid);
+ Relationship rel = getRelationshipByGuid(guid);
 ```

 Please refer to Javadoc for more detail.

 ### Specifying the Generator Through Configuration

-By default, the `com.graphaware.common.uuid.EaioUuidGenerator` is used to generate the underlying UUID.
+By default, the `com.graphaware.common.guid.EaioGuidGenerator` is used to generate the underlying GUID.
 Any generator implementation can be used, be it
 out of the box or your own custom code, by modifying the `conf/neo4j.conf`.
-The following example configures the UUID module to make use of the `JavaUtilUUIDGenerator`:
+The following example configures the GUID module to make use of the `JavaUtilGuidGenerator`:

 ```
 com.graphaware.runtime.enabled=true

-com.graphaware.module.UUID.1=com.graphaware.module.uuid.UuidBootstrapper
+com.graphaware.module.GUID.1=com.graphaware.module.guid.GuidBootstrapper
-com.graphaware.module.UUID.relationship=com.graphaware.runtime.policy.all.IncludeAllBusinessRelationships
+com.graphaware.module.GUID.relationship=com.graphaware.runtime.policy.all.IncludeAllBusinessRelationships
-com.graphaware.module.UUID.uuidGeneratorClass=com.graphaware.module.uuid.generator.JavaUtilUUIDGenerator
+com.graphaware.module.GUID.GuidGeneratorClass=com.graphaware.module.guid.generator.JavaUtilGuidGenerator
 ```

-The following example configures the UUID module to make use of the `SequenceIdGenerator`:
+The following example configures the GUID module to make use of the `SequenceIdGenerator`:

 ```
 com.graphaware.runtime.enabled=true

-com.graphaware.module.UUID.1=com.graphaware.module.uuid.UuidBootstrapper
+com.graphaware.module.GUID.1=com.graphaware.module.guid.GuidBootstrapper
-com.graphaware.module.UUID.relationship=com.graphaware.runtime.policy.all.IncludeAllBusinessRelationships
+com.graphaware.module.GUID.relationship=com.graphaware.runtime.policy.all.IncludeAllBusinessRelationships
-com.graphaware.module.UUID.uuidProperty=sequence
+com.graphaware.module.GUID.guidProperty=sequence
-com.graphaware.module.UUID.uuidGeneratorClass=com.graphaware.module.uuid.generator.SequenceIdGenerator
+com.graphaware.module.GUID.GuidGeneratorClass=com.graphaware.module.guid.generator.SequenceIdGenerator
 ```

-Please see the `com.graphaware.common.uuid.UuidGenerator` interface and the `com.graphaware.module.uuid.generator` package for more information
+Please see the `com.graphaware.common.guid.GuidGenerator` interface and the `com.graphaware.module.guid.generator` package for more information
 and examples of how to implement your own generator.